You've probably heard of solution selling — it might even be your strategy of choice.

 Is solution sales dead?

 Since 2012, sales leaders Brent Adamson, Matt Dixon, and Nicholas Toman have argued that a solution sales rep can be more of an annoyance than an asset.

 "Customers didn’t know how to solve their own problems, even though they often had a good understanding of what their problems were," they write in their book "The Challenger Sale.
 "But now, owing to increasingly sophisticated procurement teams and purchasing consultants armed with troves of data, companies can readily define solutions for themselves."

-Salespeople who follow this model look for customers with emerging needs or are in flux who can make decisions quickly.
+Salespeople who follow this model look for customers with emerging needs or who are in flux who can make decisions quickly.
 For example, a rep might target a company with a brand-new CEO who’s looking to make their mark.